antiDigest/The-Library/README.md

 2. Return a book.

-3. Sign Up

-4. Log In
+3. Log In

-5. Mark a book "read".
+4. Mark a book "read".

-6. Search books.
+5. Search books.